 Explore the wildlife wonderlands of South Georgia and the Antarctic Peninsula

 Embark on a once-in-a-lifetime trip to the remote shores of the Antarctic.
-Begin in Buenos Aires and travel by comfortable transfer to your ship.
+Begin in Ushuaia and travel by comfortable expedition ship.
 Experience this rugged location in comfort and style as you learn about the area's history and wildlife, keeping your camera ready for any number of incredible photo opportunities.
 Visit South Georgia’s king penguin rookeries, take shore landings in Antarctica and spot multiple species of seals and whales along the way.

 - Physical rating

 - Min 1, Max 199

 Stand upon beaches teeming with thousands of king penguins in some of the largest rookeries in the world

 Visit abandoned whaling stations and the resting place of the great explorer, Sir Ernest Shackleton in the remote outpost of South Georgia

 Take a refreshing 'polar plunge' in the icy sea and experience the ultimate in Antarctic weather

 Optional activities such as sea kayaking among seals and icebergs can take your adventure to the next level.
 Book early, as these sell out fast

 See abundant species of whales, seabirds, seals and penguins on regular Zodiac excursions along the plunging coastline of the Antarctic Peninsula